madalinpopa/ubuntu-server-automation/README.md

 ```
 As we can see, our main playbook is getting bigger and bigger.
 To avoid running all the tasks every time we want to update a service, we can split the tasks into separate playbooks and include them in the main playbook.

-Let's create a two three new playbooks for each each type of configuration: `packages.yml`, `security.yml`, `services.yml`.
+Let's create three new playbooks for each each type of configuration: `packages.yml`, `security.yml`, `services.yml`.

 Create a new file named `packages.yml` in the root of your project directory with the following content: